Xavulu/nekew/README.md

 ### prerequisutes:
 You should have rust installed on your computer as well as cc/clang as this project uses sodiumoxide which requires them for linking to the c++ library libsodium this should work on all unix like os, I dont use windows so idk about that.....

+you should also make unwriteable.txt a read only locked file, it only exists to test for file shredding errors.

+> inbetween changes atm so this may not compile at all ฅ(＾・ω・＾ฅ)
 ### debug
 ```
 cargo build --color always && ./target/debug/nekew